Mal-ik/sorting-visualizer/README.md

 ## Overview

-I build this project to visualize the process through which different sorting algorithms actually sort an array.
+I built this project to visualize how different algorithms sort an array.
 I hope you enjoy playing with it!

 ## Demo